FMCSA Compliance

 9. Enter the designated safety representative.
 Name, phone, and email of the person who actively manages your regulatory compliance.

 10. Review and submit.
-URS gives you a confirmation number.
+Motus gives you a confirmation number.
 Save it and watch SAFER for the updated record, usually within 1 business day.

-Do Not Lose a Weekend to the URS Portal
+Do Not Lose a Weekend to the Filing Portal

-FastMCS150 handles the filing end-to-end for a flat $75.
+FastMCS150 handles the filing end-to-end for $110 standard or $250 lifetime updates.
 Same-day submission, $25 add-on for Login.gov / PIN help if you need it.

 Confirming Your Filing

 After submitting, check your SAFER record at safer.fmcsa.dot.gov within 1-2 business days.
 The “MCS-150 Date” field should now reflect the current submission date, and the “Operating Status” should remain ACTIVE.
-If SAFER still shows a stale date after 3-5 business days, something did not land — log back into URS to check whether the filing was rejected and look for a reason code.
+If SAFER still shows a stale date after 3-5 business days, something did not land — log back into Motus to check whether the filing was rejected and look for a reason code.
+If the status flips to INACTIVE instead, run the deactivation reinstatement process rather than retrying the submission.

 Frequently Asked Questions